 Recruiting New Foundation Directors.

-- RECRUITMENT COORDINATOR: Tyler Patterson with all committees and members.
+- RECRUITMENT COORDINATOR: Gregg Frame with all committees and members.

 - Most new Directors first become volunteers on one of our committees and then are nominated to join the board.

 - Some positions call for special skills and are nominated directly.

 - Suggests topics to the President for the full board meetings;

 - Annually recommends membership for the standing committees after consultation with individual members;

 - Coordinates the work between the standing committees;

 - Encourages each standing and/or ad hoc committee to develop written plans of work and responsibilities (RACI models) to ensure that work goes smoothly within and between committees;